SDSU University Seal of Biliteracy and Cultural Competence

-- Students applying to obtain their Global Seal of Biliteracy should be prepared to describe their immersion experience, and articulate how it has contributed to their understanding of and proficiency in the language.
+- Students applying to obtain their University Global Seal of Biliteracy should be prepared to describe their immersion experience, and articulate how it has contributed to their understanding of and proficiency in the language.

-- Application to obtain the inaugural SDSU Global Seal of Biliteracy in 2021 was open to current SDSU students in the International Business major or the Fowler College of Business, who were graduating in 2021.
+- Application to obtain the inaugural SDSU University Global Seal of Biliteracy in 2021 was open to current SDSU students in the International Business major or the Fowler College of Business, who were graduating in 2021.

 - Whether they were spring, summer or fall 2021 graduates, they needed to be prepared to take the proficiency exam in Spring 2021, and demonstrate participation in a cultural and linguistic immersion experience while at SDSU.